 Today, we join 12 other organizations in issuing a joint “Patient Advisory for Stem Cell Therapy and Medical Tourism.”
-This document provides a more robust and detailed set of issues patients should consider when making treatment decisions.
+This document provides a more robust and detailed set of issues patients should consider.

-Clearly new therapies cannot happen without innovation, but innovations needs to occur in a controlled fashion and in a framework of regulation that both protects patients, but also assures that information about treatment outcomes is shared.
+Clearly new therapies cannot happen without innovation.
+However, innovations needs to occur in a controlled fashion and in a framework of regulation that protects patients.
+That framework must also ensuree that information about treatment outcomes is shared.
 That knowledge can accelerate our pace to finding the best treatment, rather than just a treatment.

 The new document offers advice to patients and families on educating themselves, on what is appropriate informed consent and specific things to look for in a clinical trial.
 It also advises that you should have the opportunity to ask questions and suggests the types of questions you should ask.